About the financial provisioning scheme

-The scheme manager will be responsible for administering all holders’ financial provisioning on behalf of the State of Queensland.
+The scheme manager is responsible for administering all SSMT and holders’ financial provisioning on behalf of the State of Queensland.
 To enable this, all holders and SSMT financial assurance (called surety in the Act) held by the DES and the Department of Natural Resources and Mines (DNRME) will be transferred to the Scheme throughout April 2019.

 Under the Scheme:

 - SSMTs and holders with an estimated rehabilitation cost below $100,000 will continue providing surety and will not be part of the annual risk category assessment process